Fuel

 Two important files:

-• processor.ts entry point for processing logic
+• processor.ts: entry point for processing logic

-You can also create an example project by
+You can also create an example project by running:

 npx @sentio/cli@latest create -n <project name> --chain-type fuel